google/EarlGrey/docs/swift-white-boxing.md

 ### GREYHostApplicationDistantObject (Main Thread)

-Say we wish to check the host application's `UIInterfaceOrientation`.
+Say we want to check the host application's `UIInterfaceOrientation`.
 For this, we can use the main thread distant object - `GREYHostApplicationDistantObject` for this purpose.
 The first step is to setup a protocol.
 Let's define the method that we want to create.